moodle/devdocs/docs/devupdate.md

 ## Introduction of `deprecated` attribute

-A new `\core\deprecated` attribute, and related `\core\deprecation` class have been introduced to provide a standardised way to emit deprecation notices.
+A new `\core\attribute\deprecated` attribute, and related `\core\deprecation` class have been introduced to provide a standardised way to emit deprecation notices.

 The attribute can be applied to: